SumayyaPanju/GravityGym/README.md

 # Credits

 The following websites were used to gather ideas on how to design the website and what content to include.
-These websites was also used to decide what features I did not want to include on this project:
+These websites was also used to decide what features I did not want to include:
 * **Village Gym** - [Visit Content Here](https://www.villagegym.co.uk/)
 * **Pure Gym** - [Visit Content Here](https://www.puregym.com/)
 * **JD Gyms** - [Visit Content Here](https://www.jdgyms.co.uk/)